Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ###Include the library
 On android studio you can include the library directly in your Gradle project:

- - 	Add the following to your `build.gradle`:
+ - 	Add the following to your app's `build.gradle`:
  ```gradle
 repositories {
 	    maven { url "https://jitpack.io" }